mrjoshuap/mrjoshuap.github.io/_posts/2016-11-04-satellite-6-release-automation-part-1.markdown

-        -P                  Promote content view versions to a lifecycle You must specify the -f and -t options to promote -t [lifecycle]      When promoting content views, this is the TO lifecycle
+        -P                  Promote content view versions to a lifecycle You must specify the -f and -t options to promote -t [lifecycle]      When promoting content views, this is the TO lifecycle -x [number]         Keep num of versions older than the PURGE lifecycle

+        -X [lifecycle]      Purge versions older than the one assigned to PURGE lifecycle

 Environment Variables: